 Under section 360(2) of the Local Government Act Council may establish a Code of Meeting Practice.
 The Code must incorporate meeting procedures set out in the Local Government Act 1993 and Local Government (General) Regulation 2005 and can incorporate local provisions.
 However, in adopting local provisions, the Code must be consistent with the relevant legislative provisions.
 Council and Committee meetings must operate in accordance with the adopted Code of Meeting Practice.

-Council conducts an Open Forum session from 6.30pm to 6.45pm prior to the commencement of Council or Committee Meetings.
+Council conducts an Open Forum session during Council Meetings which is limited to fifteen (15) minutes.
 A person or persons may address Council on matters not on the agenda of the meeting.
 Speakers can request to speak by completing the 'Request to Address Council or Committee Meetings' form or make a request to speak during the Open Forum session.